strimzi/strimzi.github.io/_posts/2025-04-16-tha-various-tiers-of-apache-kafka-tiered-storage.md

 Kafka brokers always keep the latest data on the local storage tier.
 But the older data will be offloaded to the remote tier.
-How much data is kept locally, how often it is offloaded, and other details ... that depends on how you configure the tiered storage.
+The amount of data retained locally, the frequency of offloading, and other specifics depend on the tiered storage configuration.

 #### Benefits of tiered storage for Apache Kafka clusters